devansh728/Project-Prometheus/README.md

 ---

-## 📋 The 13 Phases of SentinEV
+## 📋 The 13 Phases of Project Promethesus

-SentinEV was built in 13 progressive phases, each adding critical capabilities:
+Project Promethesus was built in 13 progressive phases, each adding critical capabilities:

 ### Foundation (Phases 1-8)